SaiyajinK/Minimal-Dark-for-Steam/README.md

 This is because Millennium, during an update reloads the entire Github directory and not just the updated files.<br>
 I passed the information on to the dev, I'm waiting for his return. (the problem does not occur with SFP).<br>

+🗣️ Dev answer : Millennium will be updated to fix this shortly.

 ## `🧪 Restylised vanilla skin topbar 🧪` <br>